4 Best Tennis Racquets for Control (2022)

 Description

-The Yonex Vcore 97 Pro (2021) is a modern classic racquet for today’s generation of aggressive players.
+The Yonex Vcore Pro 97 (2021) is a modern classic racquet for today’s generation of aggressive players.

-This racquet is made for players who want a racquet that is easy to swing and less heavy than the Vcore Pro 97H 330 racquet endorsed by Stan Wawrinka.
+This racquet is made for players who want a racquet that is easy to swing and less heavy than the Yonex Vcore Pro 97H 330 racquet endorsed by Stan Wawrinka.

-The Yonex Vcore 97 Pro (2021) is the third generation of the Yonex Vcore Pro Series.
+The Yonex Vcore Pro 97 (2021) is the third generation of the Yonex Vcore Pro Series.
 The Vcore Pro Series (2021) was exclusively launched in the United States on August 24, 2021, and the worldwide launch was on September 14, 2021.

 For 2021, Yonex adds 2G-NAMD (Flex Force) to the graphite layup.
 This is designed to help the frame counterpunch more effectively during impact.
 Yonex improves the shaft geometry to help the racquet bend more effectively during impact.